Anaphora as a Literary Device: Usage and Meaning

 Things to Avoid When Employing Anaphora

 You can have too much of a good thing.
-It is easy to be drawn into the trap of overusing anaphora (something I have seen many politicians do during elections).
-This simply results in watering down their message and whilst it may make them feel "statesman like", it usually just ends up being very obvious that they are trying just a little too hard.
+It is easy to fall into the trap of overusing anaphora (something I have seen many politicians do during elections).
+It results in the watering down of their message, and while it may make them feel "statesmanlike," it usually just ends up being very obvious that they are trying just a little too hard.

-- avoid too much repetition of a word or phrase (it can become boring and overly theatrical)
+- avoid too much repetition of a word or phrase (it can become dull and overly theatrical)

 - avoid using this technique too many times with a single speech or piece of writing